LBAN's Research in Partnership with Stanford University

 The larger goal of our research program is to positively impact the Latino community's economic development and the country's overall prosperity.

-Growth in the number of businesses in the last 10 years compared to just 4% for non-Latinos
+Growth in the number of Latino-owned businesses in the last 12 years compared to a -7% for non-Latinos

 Latino-owned businesses receive less than 2% of the available Venture Capital funding in the U.S.